 - “User Type” from the same table; “User Type” from the same table;

 - “Year Month” from the “Year Month” table;

 Then, select each of these objects with the mouse and switch to the “Slice” mode.
 The “Slice” mod.
 As a result, we get a sheet that can filter data by user type, source/channel, and month of the year.

 If you need to change the Google account to which particular Analytics views are attached, use the menu: File -> Options and Settings -> Data Source Settings.
 Change the Google Account.
 Next, you can change the settings or delete any connected data source.

 Note: Experiment with the visualization elements and choose the most suitable, then update all the charts and tables with a single button.

 How to work with reports

 You can also view all the reports generated automatically.
 To do this, click on the “Analytics” item in the main menu in the report area.
-Reports are grouped by page:
+Power BI reports are grouped by page:

 - Site traffic;